heberth2788/icook/README.md

 4. Add Domain Layer when the app is more complex
 5. Add Firebase authentication for login and register
 6. Add CI/CE pipeline
+7. Add R8 for minifying and optimizing the code

 ### Screenshots: